Test-Time Policy Adaptation for Enhanced Multi-Turn Interactions with LLMs: Theoretical Results

 \subsection{Monotonic Error Reduction}

 Our first key result establishes that the adaptation mechanism in \ours{} is \textit{provably productive}.
-Each time the model receives corrective feedback, the resulting update is guaranteed to reduce the KL divergence between the underlying user policy and our estimated target policy, as formally shown in Theorem~\ref{thm:monotonic_error} (proof in Appendix~\ref{sec:monotonic_error_reduction}).
+Each time the model receives corrective feedback, the resulting update is guaranteed to reduce the KL divergence between the underlying user policy and our estimated target policy, as formally shown in Theorem~\ref{thm:monotonic_error} (proof in Appendix~\ref{sec:monotonic_error_reduction}). \begin{theorem}[Monotonic Error Reduction] \textit{\fontfamily{ppl}\selectfont Let $\pi_{\normalfont\text{user}}^*$ be the underlying user policy and $\tilde{\pi}^*_{\theta_k}$ be the practical target policy in \eqref{eq:practical_target} after receiving feedback $r_k$ on response $\mathbf{y}_k$ at turn $k$.
+Suppose $\pi_{\theta_k} = \tilde{\pi}^*_{\theta_k}$ by applying exact policy update in \ours{}, the change in KL divergence from the previous turn is bounded as follows:

-\textbf{Remark.} This theorem provides a powerful guarantee for the reliability of \ours{}.
+} \end{theorem} \textbf{Remark.} This theorem provides a powerful guarantee for the reliability of \ours{}.
 The most inspiring insight is that \textit{every piece of corrective feedback is guaranteed to be productive}, confirming that learning from failure is a mathematically valid mechanism in our framework.
 The magnitude of this reduction is also highly informative.
 The term $\frac{1}{\beta}$ works as a learning rate; a smaller $\beta$ yields a more aggressive update, theoretically explaining the faster initial gains seen in our ablation study.
 Besides, the $\pi_{\text{user}}^{*}(\mathbf{y}_{k}|\mathbf{x})$ term reveals that the most impactful learning signals come from correcting plausible mistakes (high $\pi_{\text{user}}^{*}$ with $r=-1$) instead of nonsensical ones.
 Finally, this result provides strong theoretical justification for the one-step adaptation design in \ours{}.
 As a single update is provably beneficial, the algorithm effectively avoids the complexity and potential instability of iterative optimization within a single turn.